ImageMagick/Usage-Markdown/color_mods/index.md

 However as the [FX DIY operator](../transform/#fx) is interpreted, it can run very very slowly.
 For more complex operations you can use the simpler [Evaluate Operator](../transform/#evaluate), "`-evaluate`".

-For example here is a 2/5/3 ratio gray-scaled image, though again I make no attempt to preserve the transparency channel of the original image.
+For example, here is a 2/5/3 ratio gray-scaled image, though again I make no attempt to preserve the transparency channel of the original image.

 ~~~
 convert test.png -channel R -evaluate multiply .2 \